 8. Documents Required:

-The list of documents required for obtaining an NRI PAN card and a normal PAN card overlaps in many ways, including proof of identity, proof of address, and proof of date of birth.
-However, NRIs may need to provide additional documents such as a copy of the passport, proof of NRI status, and overseas address proof; and in certain circumstances these need to be apostilled or attested by the Indian consulate .
+The list of documents required for obtaining an NRI PAN and a normal PAN overlaps in many ways, including proof of identity, proof of address, and proof of date of birth.
+However, Non-Resident Indians may need to provide additional documents such as a copy of the passport, proof of NRI status, and overseas address proof; and in certain circumstances these need to be apostilled or attested by the Indian consulate .

 9. Use as Proof of Identity: